MSI GS70MSI Laptop

 Disconnect the USB board cable from the motherboard.

-When the cable was removed, you can find the battery power cable.
+When the cable is removed, you can find the battery power cable.

 Disconnect the battery power cable.
 You can remove the battery.